-Verse: And I will betroth thee unto Me forever; yea, I will betroth thee unto Me in righteousness, and in judgment, and in lovingkindness, and in mercies.
+Verse: I will betroth you to me forever; I will betroth you in righteousness and justice, in love and compassion.
 Hosea 2:19

 Hosea prophesied in Israel at about the same time as Amos did, beginning in the reign of Jeroboam II and continuing through the period of the last six kings.
 The book covers about 40 years.
 God instructed this prophet to marry Gomer, a prostitute who continued her ways after their marriage.
 Hosea likened her unfaithfulness to Israel's unfaithfulness to God and warned them of God's wrath.
 He even gave his children names that symbolized the coming judgment.
 But although people are unfaithful, God never is.
 Hosea demonstrated this by purchasing Gomer back after she had left him to pursue her profession - God will one day do the same for Israel.